Pressure washing is extremely effective and can get your home, driveway or large vehicle looking like new.

 They are easy to start, but sometimes need a few “pulls” before they kick into action (just like a motorized lawnmower).

-Here’s how to successfully and safely start your gas pressure washer:
+Here’s how to successfully and safely start your gas pressure washer this also applies to commercial pressure washers:

 - Wheel the washer outside and near to the site of your first cleaning job